f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     GET https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-platform:components/component=chassis

 In the output, you'll see the chassis description, serial number, part number, and NEBS status.
-You'll aslo see the current PSU state.
+You'll also see the current PSU state.

 .. code-block:: json